orbeon/orbeon-forms-doc/form-builder/itemset-editor.md

 [SINCE Orbeon Forms 2016.3]

 The "Remove All" button removes all the items in the itemset.
-This is particularly useful when opening the itemset editor for the first time for a given control, since by default itemsets contain default values.
+This is particularly useful when opening the choices editor for the first time for a given control, since by default itemsets contain default values.

 ## Usability notes